yongwangCPH/ProfasiGo/README.md

 https://sourceforge.net/projects/phaistos/

 # The patch for PROFASI1.5 can be done by:
+cd PROFASI
-patch -d PROFASI < ProfasiGo.patch
+patch -p1 < ../ProfasiGo.patch

 # for PHAISTOS1.0:
+cd phaistos-1.0
-patch -d phaistos-1.0 < PhaistosGo.patch
+patch -p1 < ../PhaistosGo.patch